cykod/Quintus-website/public/guide/input.md

 As mentioned, the `Quintus.Input` module is responsible for capturing button input.
 On the desktop this means listening for keyboard input while on touch screen devices Quintus supports drawing onscreen buttons.

-While it supports a fair amount of configuration, to help you get started quickly, the Input module provides \a helper function called `controls()` that gives you some reasonable defaults:
+While it supports a fair amount of configuration, to help you get started quickly, the Input module provides a helper function called `controls()` that gives you some reasonable defaults:

     var Q = Quintus().include("Input")
                      .setup()
                      .controls();

-This method will set up default input controls for the keyboard and add buttons for left, right and a and b for touch devices on screen.
+This method will set up default input controls for the keyboard and add buttons for left, right and a and b for touch devices on screen if you are using the Scenes module.

 Note: the order here is important as you should call setup() before activating the controls so that the controls have a element to bind events to an a size to calculate from.